dlevninja/factual2csv/README.md

 ## Limitations

-* Factual API limits free users to 500 results for any query
+* Factual API limits free users to 500 results for any query and 10,000 requests per day